Intersection Accidents in Fort Worth, TX

 - Pedestrian and bicyclist accidents: A driver who fails to yield at an intersection can cause a severe accident with a pedestrian or bicyclist.
 In some cases, a pedestrian or bicyclist who crosses an intersection without the right of way can be at fault for causing an accident.

-Attorneys you can trust
+Fort Worth attorneys you can trust

 After an intersection accident, determining who was at fault can take a thorough investigation.
 In some situations, fault can be determined by the location of damage.
 Whether the vehicle has damage to the side or back, it can be a helpful clue in finding out who was responsible for the accident.
 Cross-referencing witness statements and, when available, video footage can also help get to the bottom of what happened.